walshbr/introduction-to-text-analysis/close-reading/exercises.md

 >
 > The Du Barry organized a conspiracy.
 Her side was powerful.
 The Duke had enemies.
 He had made some reforms and he had been in office for a long time—at court, people like to see change.
 Finally he was afraid of a coming fall.
 It was natural he was looking for a protection.
 He thought he had found one by organizing the marriage of the pretty archduchess and the Dauphin.,,. this marriage made the Duke become odious to the eyes of the nation.

-Now do the same activity with our class Prism, available from [here](http://prism.scholarslab.org/prisms/747fbb52-6bb9-11e6-a3b6-005056b3784e/highlight?locale=en).
+Now do the same activity with [our class Prism](http://prism.scholarslab.org/prisms/747fbb52-6bb9-11e6-a3b6-005056b3784e/highlight?locale=en).
 Highlight the Prism according to the rules of the game first before responding to the following questions.

 * What does the previous exercise make you notice about reading in general?
 About your own reading process?